Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 checks for missing data for each variable in each case and missing data for each case.
-Then it checks for duplicate cases with the `PATENT` variable to determine if that variable can be used as a unique identifier for each observation.
+Then it checks for duplicate cases with the `PATENT` variable to determine if that variable can be used as a unique identifier for each case.
 Finally, it checks for duplicate observations across all variables to ensure that each case is unique.

 ``` r
 Sample90to95B <- Sample90to95A